Wesley-Janson/Wesley-Janson.github.io/_pages/mainpage.md

   - /about.html
 ---

 My name is Wesley Janson and I am currently a second-year student in the M.S. in Computational Analysis and Public Policy program at the University of Chicago.
 My interests lie within the intersection of economic policy and data science.
-I aim to have a career in the intersection of the two, using computational statistics to implement sound public policy.
+I aim to have a career using machine learning and computational statistics to help implement sound economic policy.

 Previously, I was a Research Analyst at the Federal Reserve Bank of Cleveland, where I supported two bank economists with their research, and assist in the  preparation of materials ahead of the Federal Open Market Committee (FOMC) meetings.
 Most of my research was on the topics of macroeconomics, monetary policy, and inflation expectations/dynamics.
+With [Randy Verbrugge](https://www.clevelandfed.org/research/economists/verbrugge-randal-j) and [Carola Binder](https://carolabinder.sites.haverford.edu/), I coauthored [Out of Bounds: Do SPF Respondents Have Anchored Inflation Expectations?](https://onlinelibrary.wiley.com/doi/abs/10.1111/jmcb.12968), which is forthcoming in the Journal of Money, Credit & Banking.

 Please stay tuned as I update this website!